rcarrat-AI/hftgi-llms/README.md

-# Deploying HuggingFace TGI for Open Source LLMs in Kubernetes / OpenShift with GitOps
+# Deploying HuggingFace TGI for Open Source LLMs in K8s / OpenShift with GitOps

 The aim of this repository is to easily deploy our OpenSource LLMs in OpenShift or Kubernetes clusters using GitOps: